Oluyomy/LHL_Midterm_Project/README.md

 ## Results
+NOTE: Results are store in the Output folder
 ### Unemployment and economic factor results:
 - Linear Regression model indicated that the prediction model can only account for 25% of population.
 Variation in type of economy across the population could reflect  on small Adj.
 R-squared.
 Improvement can be make by classified countries with similar type of economy to analyze how the independent variables effect the unemployment rate.
 Further cleaning of outlier from the dataset will help improve the fit of the stat model.